Abhishek001-1/HackerNews-feed-deploy/README.md

    *Open your browser and navigate to http://localhost:your-port (replace your-port with the port where your server is running).*

 ### Features :
-  **Objective :**
+  **Objective:**
 The main goal of this project is to create a simplified HackerNews clone that displays the top 90 articles in reverse chronological order.

 **Requirements:**
 - Each news item includes fields such as URL, Hacker News URL, posted on, upvotes, and comments.
 - A script crawls the first three pages, extracts news items, and adds them to the database.
 If an item exists, it updates the upvote and comment counts.
 - Users can sign up or log in to the dashboard.